 Jim O'Sullivan is valued by traders and investors for successfully combining broad macro analysis with expertise in the data and events that set the tone for financial markets from week to week.

 O'Sullivan is consistently the top-ranked forecaster on Bloomberg for non-farm payrolls, one of the most widely-watched U.S. economic indicators.
 According to MarketWatch, he is the "most accurate forecaster in America over the past 10 years."
-He has been the reigning MarketWatch Forecaster of the Year for the past seven years, 2011 through 2017.
+He has been the reigning MarketWatch Forecaster of the Year for the past eight years, 2011 through 2018.
 He also won the honor in 2004, 2006 and 2008—that's nine of the 12 years since the award was created.
 Ranking is based on accuracy in projecting U.S. economic indicators, with virtually all Wall Street economists tracked.
-He has been MarketWatch Forecaster of the Month 20 times, most recently in December 2017.
+He has been MarketWatch Forecaster of the Month 22 times, most recently in October 2018.

 O'Sullivan was named Reuters' U.S. Forecaster of the Year for 2014, 2015 and 2016.
 He has been co-ranked as top U.S. economic analyst three times in Institutional Investor's survey of U.S. fixed-income investors, and he has been ranked among the top three analysts five times.